jshian/Comp3111H-project/readme.md

 1. Left-click on the `destroy the tower` button.
 Verify the following:
 	* The tower is destroyed, i.e. it disappears and no longer exists in the arena.
 (Regular Task 1(ii)(e)(a))
 	* The *Tower Information* and two buttons disappear.
-	* A portion of the tower cost is refunded to the *Resource Pool*.
+	* A portion of the tower cost is refunded to the *Money*.
-1. Destroy more towers until current *Resource Pool* is greater than the upgrade cost of any one tower.
+1. Destroy more towers until current *Money* is greater than the upgrade cost of any one tower.
-1. Left-click on a tower with upgrade cost lower than current *Resource Pool*.
+1. Left-click on a tower with upgrade cost lower than current *Money*.
 (Regular Task 1(ii)(e)(b))
 	* The tower is upgraded, i.e. its stats are improved.
-	* The upgrade cost is deducted from the *Resource Pool*.
+	* The upgrade cost is deducted from the *Money*.
 	* The line `<tower> is being upgraded`, where `<tower>` is the name of the tower, is printed on the console.
-1. Build towers until current *Resource Pool* is lower than the upgrade cost of any one tower.
+1. Build towers until current *Money* is lower than the upgrade cost of any one tower.
-1. Left-click on a tower with upgrade cost greater than current *Resource Pool*.
+1. Left-click on a tower with upgrade cost greater than current *Money*.
 1. Now left-click on the `upgrade` button.
 Verify the following: (Regular Task 1(ii)(e)(b)(a))
-	* The tower remains unupgraded, and the *Resource Pool* remains unchanged.
+	* The tower remains unupgraded, and the *Money* remains unchanged.
 	* The line `not enough resource to upgrade <tower>`, where `<tower>` is the name of the tower, is printed on the console.
 1. Click the `Play` button to start the game in `play` mode.
 Verify the following:
 	* The game is run in real-time.
 (Game Physics Requirement)